shwetapoojaryr/Employee-Performance---Retention-Analysis-Python-PowerBI/README.md

 # Employee-Performance-and-Retention-Analysis

-Analysed employee performance and retention patterns using HR data to uncover factors influencing productivity, engagement, and employee tenure, to help organizations reduce turnover and improve workforce efficiency through data-driven insights using Python Libraries, Jupyter Notebook, and Power BI.
+Analysed employee performance and retention patterns using HR data to uncover factors influencing productivity, engagement, and employee tenure, to help organizations reduce turnover and improve workforce efficiency through data-driven insights using Python, Jupyter Notebook, and Power BI.
 ## Table of Contents
 - <a herf = "#overview">Overview</a>
 - <a herf = "#business-problem">Business Problem</a>
 - <a herf = "#dataset">Dataset</a>
-- <a herf = "#tools--technology">Tools & Technology</a>
+- <a herf = "#tools--technologies">Tools & Technology</a>
 - <a herf = "#project-structure">Project Structure</a>
 - <a herf = "#data-cleaning--preparation">Data Cleaning & Preparation</a>
 - <a herf = "#research-questions--key-findings">Research Questions & Key Findings</a>